apache/apisix/doc/plugins/traffic-split.md

 The plugin sets the request matching rules and sets the port to upstream with `1981`, and the route has upstream with port `1980`.

 Example 2: Configure multiple `vars` rules.
 Multiple expressions in `vars` are `add` relationships, and multiple `vars` are `and` relationships.
-According to the value of `weighted_upstream`, the flow is divided into 4:2.
-Among them, only the `weighted_upstream` part represents the proportion of upstream on the route.
+According to the value of `weight`, the flow is divided into 4:2.
+Among them, only the `weight` part represents the proportion of upstream on the route.
 When `match` fails to match, all traffic will only hit upstream on the route.

 ```shell
 curl http://127.0.0.1:9080/apisix/admin/routes/1 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '